AsadK47/CV/README.md

 #### Passionate coder

-I have always had a passion for everything technology and mathematics .
+I have always had a passion for everything technology and mathematics.
 It is my early love of games and computers which jumpstarted this but also left me a thirst for knowledge of how they worked.
-Once I digged in and got some hands on experience, I absolutely fell in love with coding because of how logical and neatly everything works together.
+Once I got stuck in with some hands on experience, I absolutely fell in love with coding because of how logical and neatly everything works together.
 It is the reason applied for the once in a lifetime opportunity at Makers Academy and started my journey of finally making my passion my career.

 #### Thrives under pressure